 |State||Annual Mean Salary|

-Tools & Technologies Used by Health Specialties Professors
+What Tools & Technology do Health Specialties Professors Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Health Specialties Professors: